Grypto-kali/gryptokali.net/README.md

 gryptokali.net is a simple web application that displays the contents of a text file in a console-like interface with a typing animation effect.

 **Note:** This repository contains the backend code for my website, gryptokali.net.

+**Note:** My website uses a font called OCR.ttf.
+You will need to find and download this font yourself, and place it in the root directory of the project and edit style.css.

 ## Features

 - Reads content from `info.txt` file.